UCD4IDS/WaveletsExt.jl/docs/src/manual/bestbasis.md

 |![](../fig/quad_tree.PNG) |![](../fig/quad_tree_indexing.PNG) |

 ## Examples
-### Best Basis of each signal
+### 1D Best Basis
-Assume we are given a large amount of signals to transform to its best basis, one may use the following approach.
+Assume we are given a large amount of signals to transform to its best basis, one may use the following approach, which uses the standard best basis algorithm to search for the best basis of each signal.

 ```@example wt
 using Wavelets, WaveletsExt, Plots